jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 url: /docs/new-commands
 ---

-Once you have created an extension and opened its directory, you can start creating your new commands.
+Once you have [created an extension][newExtensionsLink] and opened its directory, you can start creating your new commands.

 ## 📂 Command files location